 Mother's Marital Status is Single: Today we are going to talk about a certain condition in which a couple got married in the home country.
 Wife had Iqama so she came to Saudi Arabia and delivered a baby here.
 Now, as per the Saudi Authorities record, your wife is still single.

 Attested Marriage Certificate: Before coming from your home country, make sure your marriage certificate is attested by the Saudi Embassy of the country where the marriage took place.
 Recommended: Procedure to Attest Marriage Certificate for Saudi Arabia

 The procedure is simple if you already have attested marriage certificate from Saudi Embassy in your home country.
 Recommended: Transfer of Sponsorship of Wife in Saudi Arabia

 Birth Certificate for the Child: Once your wife is transferred to your name, you can start the process of getting birth certificates of your children.
 Recommended: Procedure to get Birth Certificate in Saudi Arabia

 Passport of the Child: After getting a birth certificate, you will have to apply for the passport of your child.
 The requirements and procedures for taking passport vary from country to country.

-Once the passport is issued, you can apply for the iqama of your child.
+Iqama of the Child: Once the passport is issued, you can apply for the iqama of your child.
 You will have to pay a fine of SR 1,000 per Iqama if iqama is applied one year after the birth date.
 Recommended: Procedure to Apply for Iqama of Newly Born Baby – Born inside Saudi Arabia